COVID-19 FAQs

 I've been exposed to COVID-19, and I don't have symptoms.
 What should I do?

-Per California Department of Public Health asymptomatic persons who are known close contacts to someone with COVID-19:
+Per California Department of Public Health

 My roommate/housemate is isolating in place after testing positive for COVID - what do I need to do?